How to Do a Bend Test on Your Welds

 Evaluating Material Ductility

-During your visual inspection, watch for cracks exceeding 1/8 inch, as larger defects indicate inadequate ductility in the welded specimen.
+During your visual inspection, watch for cracks that exceed the allowed size.
+Larger defects can suggest inadequate ductility in the welded specimen.

 Essential Tips for Passing Your Weld Bend Test